I will blog this.

 Which then incites the question whether something can be art at either the elementary or exploratory stage.
 How about your kids’ fun on construction paper?
 We don’t hold up the canvas of children’s imagination against the expression of Monet’s, but isn’t there, shouldn’t there be a standard of measure within a given range of age or capability?
 Here I circle back to my beloved.
 Standard.

 As I set out in my writing and my son’s learning two years ago (as it turned out, upon the same road), I accepted the guidance of the virtues named in the Classical world.
-As marvelous our fascination with the Minotaur, so we cheer Theseus on and breathe again when he rids Crete of the senseless terror.
+As marvelous as is our fascination with the Minotaur, so we cheer Theseus on and breathe again when he rids Crete of the senseless terror.
 The living nightmare makes for a great tale but we don’t really want to live in fear and endless night.
 We hunger for the true, beautiful, and good because for these we were made.

 Photo credits in order of appearance